 State Water Heaters Customer Service and Reviews

 You can contact State Water Heaters’ customer service directly through their website.
 Here you can either fill out a form or call the number provided (3).

-There was one common problem reported with the tank gas-powered units, though.
-Some customers noticed an increase in their gas bill.
+There was one common problem reported with the gas-powered tank units, however.
+Some customers noticed an increase in their gas bills.

-People who bought a tankless unit, however, were very pleased and surprised at how fast hot water arrived.
-They were also impressed with the lower energy bill.
+People who bought a tankless unit were very pleased and surprised by how quickly hot water arrived.
+They were also impressed with their lower energy bills.

 Keep the Heat Going

-State Water Heaters is a household name, and their products are definitely living up to the expectations.
-Starting out as a stove manufacturer in 1946, they’ve come a long way.
-Today they’re producing some of the most innovative water heaters, including their new line of solar-powered units.
+State Water Heaters is a household name and its products continue to live up to expectations.
+Since starting as a stove manufacturer in 1946, they have come a long way.
+Today they are producing some of the most innovative water heaters available, including their new line of solar-powered heaters and their latest hybrid heat pump units.